-Description: If this is set to yes, the system force is measured along a vector field (see equation (24) in section 9.3.1) that only involves atoms of group1.
+oneSiteSystemForce < (distance) Measure system force on group 1 only? > Acceptable Values: boolean Default Value: no Description: If this is set to yes, the system force is measured along a vector field (see equation (25) in section 9.3.1) that only involves atoms of group1.
 This option is only useful for ABF, or custom biases that compute system forces.
 See section 9.3.1 for details.

-The value returned is a positive number (in Å), limited between 0 and the largest possible interatomic distance within the chosen boundary conditions (in PBC, the minimum image convention is used).
+The value returned is a positive number (in Å), ranging from 0 to the largest possible interatomic distance within the chosen boundary conditions (with PBCs, the minimum image convention is used unless the forceNoPBC option is set).

-Component distanceZ: projection of a distance on an axis.
-The distanceZ $\{\ldots\}$ block defines a distance projection component, which can be seen as measuring the distance between two groups projected onto an axis, or the position of a group along such an axis.
+Component distanceZ: projection of a distance vector on an axis.
+The distanceZ $\{...\}$ block defines a distance projection component, which can be seen as measuring the distance between two groups projected onto an axis, or the position of a group along such an axis.
 The axis can be defined using either one reference group and a constant vector, or dynamically based on two reference groups.

-- main < (distanceZ, distanceXY) Main group of atoms > Acceptable Values: Block main {...} Description: Group of atoms whose position r is measured. - ref < (distanceZ, distanceXY) Reference group of atoms > Acceptable Values: Block ref $\{\ldots\}$ Description: Reference group of atoms.
-The position of its center of mass is noted $r_1$ below. - ref2 < (distanceZ, distanceXY) Secondary reference group > Acceptable Values: Block ref2 {...} axis < (distanceZ, distanceXY) Projection axis (Å) > Acceptable Values: (x, y, z) triplet Default Value: (0.0, 0.0, 1.0)
+- main < (distanceZ, distanceXY) Main group of atoms > Acceptable Values: Block main {...} Description: Group of atoms whose position r is measured. - ref < (distanceZ, distanceXY) Reference group of atoms > Acceptable Values: Block ref $\{...\}$ Description: Reference group of atoms.
+The position of its center of mass is noted r_1 below. - ref2 < (distanceZ, distanceXY) Secondary reference group > Acceptable Values: Block ref2 {...} Default Value: none Description: Ontional group of reference atoms whose position axis < (distanceZ, distanceXY) Projection axis (Å) > Acceptable Values: (x, y, z) triplet Default Value: (0.0, 0.0, 1.0)